To report a problem regarding streets, roadworks or issues on the transport network or to provide feedback you can:

 The need to undertake work on a number of key arterial routes at the same time is as a result of the need to sequence work to ensure the horizontal rebuild is completed, in order to support the rest of the Central City development.
 This infrastructure has to be delivered before the vertical rebuild can be completed.

-The Road Controlling Authorities (NZTA and Christchurch City Council) and our partners including CERA and SCIRT continually review the locations of all roadwork sites and the impact on the network.
+The Road Controlling Authorities (NZ Transport Agency and Christchurch City Council) and their partners including Otakaro and SCIRT continually review the locations of all roadwork sites and the impact on the network.

-We are working hard to ensure we have a fully coordinated forward works programme.
+These authroities are working hard to ensure they have a fully coordinated forward works programme.
 Extensive network modelling and traffic engineering is undertaken in order to evaluate the impacts of the roadworks.

 A number of initiatives are underway to try and mitigate the impacts of the work programme and we are using multiple channels to provide road users with the most relevant and timely information that we can.